 During that year, 254 of the participants sustained some sort of running injury.
 These injuries were specified as soft tissue or bone injuries of the legs or back that affected the runner’s training for a minimum of a week.
-Another Australian survey revealed that 70% of casual and competitive runners sustain a minimum of one running injury each year.
+Another Australian survey revealed that 70% of casual and competitive runners sustain a minimum of one running injury a year.

 That’s not to say that running cannot be very useful for your exercise program.
-Olympian Nick Symmonds recommends running programs that focus on speed, strength, and volatility.
+Olympian Nick Symmonds recommends running programs focusing on speed, strength, and volatility.
 A lot of these aspects are hard to come by in other forms of workouts.
 This is exactly what makes a martial arts San Diego-James Martial Arts Academy training program such an excellent physical conditioning supplement: it’s a self-defense system that concentrates on these exact aspects through mental skill and physical quickness.

 For the Love of Cycling